 SQL comes with a large collection of keywords, i.e. names reserved by the committee to designate language constructs.
 Keywords in MonetDB/SQL are case in-sensitive and adhere to the general convention for identifier denotation in programming languages.

 Users can overrule the interpretation of an identifier as a keyword by encapsulation with double quotes, e.g. select denotes a keyword, while "select" denotes a user defined name.
 This scheme also permits inclusion of white space in the names.
-However, it is general advisable to reduce the escaped keywords.
+However, it is general advisable to limit the number of the escaped keywords.

 Names are used to designate database objects.
 In that role, they are case in-sensitive.
 The terminal identifier classes distinguished are denoted with the suffix _name.

 Numeric constants follow the convention of most programming languages.
 A numeric constant that contains neither a decimal point or exponential is considered of type integer.
-The underlying engine determines whether it will be interpreted as a 32- or 64-bit value.
+The underlying machine determines whether it will be interpreted as a 32- or 64-bit value, although most likely it will be that latter case these days.

-Often strings can be cast to other types, provided the typed coercion routine is available.
+Often strings can be cast to other types using the CAST( expr AS type) expression, provided the typed coercion routine is available.
 For example:

 illustrates conversion of a color value in hexadecimal string notation into an integer, and a value into a double precision floating point number.